Thursday, February 16, 2012

 "I don't follow" William replied.
 "Divine methods", Suri clarified.
 "Yea, no. I think those oracles are frauds" William concluded.
 "I doubt we have anything to worry about from those hucksters.
 I'd like to go back and demand a refund".
 Suri shook her head in disbelief.
 "Look, William, we've got to get out of town posthaste.
 It's only a matter of time until they come after us.
 The temple priests are extremely influential in this city.
 We should head back to the inn, grab our gear, and clear out tonight".

 "You're overreacting Suri.
 Although, perhaps we should amscray just to be safe.
 I have no desire to go back to prison", William reasoned.
 "Good, I'm glad we're in agreement" Suri said sarcastically.
-"By the gods, what a imbecile" she added under her breath.
+"By the gods, what an imbecile" she added under her breath.
 But William didn't hear.
 He had turned away and was making his way through the crowd.
 Suri sighed and trotted after her companion.
 Suri saw William stop at the entrance to an alleyway.
 Suddenly he shouted, "get your stinking hand off me you damn dirty beggar!".

 Catching up to William, Suri looked down to see a elderly man squatting in the alleyway.
 He withdrew his extended hand in response to William's screams.
 He then noticed Suri, smiled, and pointed to his beggar's bowl.
 "Please miss, can you spare a few coppers for a poor, disabled old man?".
 "Certainly" Suri replied, digging in her pockets.
 She tossed a few coins in the man's bowl.
 "Bless you, miss" the grateful beggar responded.